keeperdao/hidingbook-api-docs/docs/client.md

 https://0xprotocol.readthedocs.io/en/latest/basics/functions.html?highlight=fill%20state#getrfqorderinfo

 #### When the user wants to cancel an order
-The user needs to sign and broadcast a cancel transaction.
+The user needs to sign and broadcast a cancel transaction to the blockchain.
 There are a variety of ways to cancel orders, including cancel one order, batch cancel many orders, etc.

 https://0xprotocol.readthedocs.io/en/latest/basics/functions.html?highlight=registerAllowedRfqOrigins#cancelrfqorder